matlapo/gocaml.js/README.md

 # GoLite OCaml
 A GoLite compiler written in OCaml (ewww C)

-The okayest compiler of the history of compilers, maybe ever.
+The best compiler of the history of compilers, maybe ever.

 # Team Members
 * Maxence Frenette (260685124)